Beware: Some types of care hide expensive implications

 What would happen if a consumer’s registry caregiver or independent contractor did not show up for work, or wanted to take a vacation, or was sick?
 With an agency, consumers do not need to worry, because the agency will provide a replacement caregiver for the consumer.

 In short, it is very important to understand the risks and liabilities associated with hiring an independent contractor or a registry before making a decision for care.
 This knowledge may well save a frail elderly person from an unfortunate, and preventable, experience.

 For further information on the risks and liabilities associated with hiring home care, please call us at 603-217-0149 or visit https://livefreehomehealthcare.com.

 About Live Free Home Health Care, LLC:

 Serving the Lakes Region and central New Hampshire, Live Free Home Health Care, LLC is dedicated to providing top quality care in the comfort of home as an alternative to assisted living facilities or nursing homes.
 Family owned and operated, Live Free Home Health Care offers a wide range of services, from companion care and assistance with activities of daily living to skilled nursing, and all care is supervised and updated by a registered nurse.
 Live Free Home Health Care also offers medical alert systems to provide extra peace of mind should an emergency care need arise.
-Whether the need is for short or long term care, Live Free Home Health Care’s compassionate staff promises to treat each client respectfully and like a cherished family member.
-For further information, contact (603) 217-0149 or visit https://livefreehomehealthcare.com.
+Whether the need is for short or long term home care services in Concord or the surrounding communities, Live Free Home Health Care’s compassionate staff promises to treat each client respectfully and like a cherished family member.
+For further information, contact us at (603) 217-0149.